andris9/hoodiecrow/plugins/STORAGE-PLUGIN.md

 * `subscribed`: boolean.
 Should be `true` if the user has subscribed to this folder, thus indicating it will show up in `LSUB` commands. `false` or `undefined` otherwise.

 ##### Message
-The methods that return messages, primarily `getMessageRange()` are expected to return an array.
-Each element in the array should itself be an array with two elements:
+Methods that return messages, primarily `getMessageRange()` are expected to return an array.
+Each element in the array should be an object representing a message with the following properties:

-* `index`: the index for the message in the given folder
+* `index`: the index for the message in the given folder.
-* `message`: the message object

-The message object is expected to have the following properties:

 * `raw`: The entire content of the message.
 * `internaldate`: Internal date of the message creation time on the server, per https://tools.ietf.org/html/rfc3501#section-2.3.3
 * `flags`: Array of flag strings.
 Optional.
 * `properties`: Object of properties, keyed on property name.
 Optional.
+* `uid`: Number UID of the message.

 ###### Attachments